mattpdipietro/about-me/docs/README.md

 # README
 The following is a user guide for me and how I work.
-It captures what you can expect from working with me, how I like to work, my north star principles, and some of the nuance and quirks of my personality.
-This document is not intended to replace or override the relationship and mutual understanding we will build as we work together--instead, its intent is to accelerate the development of our working relationship.
+It captures what you can expect from working with me, how I like to work, my north star principles, and some of the nuance and quirks of my personality. **This document is not intended to replace or override the relationship and mutual understanding we will build as we work together--instead, its intent is to _accelerate the development of our working relationship._**

 ## Assumptions

-1. **You’re very good at your job.** You wouldn’t be here if you weren’t.
-If it feels like I’m questioning you it’s because I’m either trying to gain context and insights, or playing devil's advocate.
+1. **You’re good at your job.** You wouldn’t be here if you weren’t.
+If it feels like I’m questioning you, it’s because I’m either trying to gain context and insights, or playing devil's advocate.

 1. **I’m not good at your job.** More often than not, you know better than I do.
 I’ll ask questions and provide context, but I won’t override you unless it's absolutely necessary.